natcap/invest.users-guide/source/sdr.rst

 What if, despite doing the sensitivity/calibration process, the calibrated values are still unacceptably different from observed data?

 * Remember that the SDR model only accounts for overland erosion, and it may be that other sources of sediment are dominant in your landscape.
-See Appendix 2 of this chapter for more information.
+See :ref:`sdr_appendix2` of this chapter for more information.

 * Review the units of your model inputs, and units of observed values, and make sure they're all correct.